|Page tools: Print Page Print All RSS Search this Product|

 BENCHMARKING AND ESTIMATION

 8 The LFS and Labour Force, Australia: Labour Force Status and Other Characteristics of Families (cat. no. 6224.0.55.001) estimates are calculated in such a way as to sum to the independent estimates of the civilian population aged 15 years and over (population benchmarks).
-These population benchmarks are updated in the key Labour Force estimates quarterly based on Estimated Resident Population (ERP) data.
+These population benchmarks are updated quarterly based on Estimated Resident Population (ERP) data.
+Generally, revisions are made to population benchmarks for the LFS following the final rebasing of population estimates to the latest five-yearly Census of Population and Housing, or when the need arises.

 COMPARABILITY WITH PREVIOUS ESTIMATES